microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

       * **Primary (Resource) AD tenant**: This tenant is **Resource Control Plane** where all your **Azure Resources** will be deployed to.
       * **Secondary (Data) AD tenant**: This tenant is **Data Control Plane** where all your **App Registrations** will be deployed to.

+* Run the following PowerShell command to set the execution policy and, at the prompt, type 'a' to confirm it's ok to say yes to all changes to execution policy.
+      ```powershell
+      Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
+      ```

 * **Log into Primary (Resource) AD tenant**:
    * Open a new PowerShell session.
 Login using your Azure account where you want to deploy resources and authenticate.
-This will be referred to as **Primary (Resource) AD**, for clarity.
+This will be referred to as **Primary (Resource) AD**.
       ```powershell
       Login-AzAccount
       ```